44uk/nem-petit-ico/docs/index.md

 For personal or small ICO project use.

+* No Server needed.
+* No Database needed.
+* Just NodeJS.

 *Haven't finished testing on MAINNET yet.*

 [Feel free to send me your feedback!](/about#feedback-and-contact)